-Based on the URD, the IV algorithms must be able to generate ice-sheet maps of mean-seasonal velocities as well as time-series of velocity measurements.
-The term velocity should be understood as "velocity vector", since users require all its components to be measured.
-These and other requirements are summarized in Table 4.1, where also the GCOS requirements are reported for convenience.
-The core measurement techniques for IV are quite well established and the one used for the retrieval of the IV from optical imagery is shortly described in section 4.3.
-In order to meet the requirements listed in Table 4.1, an algorithm combining these core-techniques is required.
+Based on the User Requirement Document (URD), the IV algorithms must be able to generate ice-sheet maps of mean-seasonal velocities as well as time-series of velocity measurements.
+The term velocity should be understood as "velocity vector" since users require all its components to be measured.
+These and other requirements are summarized in Table 4.1, where also the Global Climate Observation System (GCOS) requirements are reported for convenience.
+The core measurement techniques for IV are quite well established and the one used for the retrieval of the IV from optical imagery is shortly described in Section 4.3.
+To meet the requirements listed in Table 4.1, an algorithm combining these core-techniques is required.

-Parameter URD GCOS Velocity components Cartesian (ENU) Spatial coverage Whole ice-sheet Minimum spatial resolution 100m-1km 100 m 50-100m Optimum spatial resolution Minimum temporal resolution Annual Monthly Optimum temporal resolution Monthly 30 m/y 10 m/y Minimum accuracy
+URD GCOS Parameter Velocity components Cartesian (ENU) Spatial coverage Whole ice-sheet 100m-1km 100 m Minimum spatial resolution Optimum spatial resolution 50-100m Annual Minimum temporal resolution Monthly Monthly Optimum temporal resolution Minimum accuracy 30 m/y 10 m/v